Image Matching by Bare Homography: Evaluation

-Results with or without a final RANSAC are presented.
-RANSAC inliers are defined according to Eq.\ref{max_reproj} or Eq.~\ref{max_epi_error}, respectively in the case of planar and non-planar scenes.
-Four thresholds $t_R=5,3,2,1$ px have been tested, and according to the results the best choice is $t_R=3$ px for Slime and $t_R=2$ px for the remaining methods.
-Only results without RANSAC and using the best RANSAC threshold are discussed.
+Results have been obtained with or without postponing RANSAC, defining inliers according to Eq.~\ref{max_reproj} and Eq.~\ref{max_epi_error}, respectively in the case of planar and non-planar scenes, and evaluating different inlier thresholds.

-Code and datasets for this evaluation, including the implemented image matching methods, are freely available\footnote{link provided upon acceptance}.
+Further details about the setup of the compared methods, as well as the code and datasets employed, including the implemented image matching methods, are available in SM\ref{sm_methods} while RANSAC implementation details are reported as SM\ref{sm_ransac}.